-We consent to the use of our report dated December 1, 2004, with respect to the consolidated balance sheet of Principia Associates, Inc. as of September 20, 2002, and the related consolidated statements of operations, stockholders' equity, and cash flows for the period from inception (June 17, 2002) through September 20, 2002, included herein and to the reference to our firm under the heading "Experts" in the prospectus.
+We consent to the use of our report dated December 1, 2004, except as to note 11, which is as of April 14, 2005, with respect to the consolidated balance sheet of Principia Associates, Inc. as of September 20, 2002, and the related consolidated statements of operations, stockholders' equity, and cash flows for the period from inception (June 17, 2002) through September 20, 2002, included herein and to the reference to our firm under the heading "Experts" in the prospectus.

-Boston, Massachusetts February 22, 2005 The Board of Directors Synta Pharmaceuticals Corp.:
+Boston, Massachusetts April 29, 2005 The Board of Directors Synta Pharmaceuticals Corp.: